 (2) install and operate a cartridge filter and drain the filter cartridges in their sealed housings for 8 hours or more before their removal.

 (e) The owner or operator of a petroleum solvent dry cleaning facility subject to this Rule shall inspect the facility every 15 days and shall repair all perceptible leaks within 15 working days after identifying the sources of the leaks.
-If necessary repair parts are not on hand, the owner or operator shall order these parts within 15 working days and repair the leaks no later than 15 working days following the arrival of the necessary parts.
-The owner or operator shall maintain records, in accordance with Rule.0903 of this Section, of when inspections were made, what was inspected, leaks found, repairs made and when repairs were made.
+If the necessary repair parts are not on hand, the owner or operator shall order these parts within 15 working days and repair the leaks no later than 15 working days following the arrival of the necessary parts.
+The owner or operator shall maintain records, in accordance with 15A NCAC 02D .0903, of when the inspections were performed, what equipment was inspected, leaks found, repairs made, and when the repairs were completed.

-(f) To determine compliance with Subparagraph (c)(1) of this Rule, the owner or operator shall use the test method in Section .2600 of this Subchapter and shall:
+(f) To determine compliance with Subparagraph (c)(1) of this Rule, the owner or operator shall use the appropriate test method in 15A NCAC 02D .2613(g) and shall:

 (1) field calibrate the flame ionization analyzer with propane standards;